Clifford Algebra with Mathematica

-where ${\mathbf{e}}_1 {\mathbf{e}}_2 {\mathbf{e}}_3$ is the pseudoscalar of $\mathbb{R}_{3,0}$.
+where ${\mathbf{e}}_1 {\mathbf{e}}_2 {\mathbf{e}}_3$ is the pseudoscalar of ${\mathcal{C}l}_{3,0}$.
 We may actually take this as a definition of the cross product.

-From (\ref{cross}) it is easy to define the function \verb|crossprod[v,w]| that gives the cross product between two three-dimensional vectors ${\mathbf{v}}$ and ${\mathbf{w}}$:
+From (\ref{cross}), it is easy to define the function { \verb|crossprod[v,w]|} that gives the cross product between two three-dimensional vectors ${\mathbf{v}}$ and ${\mathbf{w}}$: {

-The associativity of the geometric product allows algebraic manipulations typical of real numbers that are no possible in the Gibbs' vector algebra since the cross and dot products are not generally associative.
+} The associativity property of the geometric product allows algebraic manipulations typical of real numbers that are not possible in the Gibbs' vector algebra since the cross and dot products are not generally associative.
 For example

 Even more, many products such as ${\mathbf{a}} \cdot ({\mathbf{b}} \cdot {\mathbf{c}})$ are not even defined.
 With Clifford algebra all products are not only well defined but associative making simpler many algebraic manipulations and allowing to define derivatives and integrals just as they are defined for real functions of real variables, provided that we are careful to maintain the order of the factors since geometric product is not commutative.